ShiQiaoL/Binary-Classification-with-Neural-Network/README.md

 # Binary-Classification-with-Neural-Network
-This repository contains code to train a binary classification model using a neural network.
-The model is trained on a dataset, evaluated on a validation set, and used to predict labels on a test set.
+This repository contains code for training a binary classification model using a neural network.
+The model is primarily designed to identify additional suitable Z-scheme heterojunctions, alongside their corresponding labels.

 ## Requirements